bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 trigger interface events.

 {% note() %}
-The default function mapping is selected based on the connected vehicle type, and Cockpit automatically synchronises function mappings to/from the [User](#users), but it is also possible to manually export them as a file, and import them into another User or a different Cockpit instance/device.
+Cockpit provides three independent sets of function mappings, which are automatically selected between based on the connected vehicle type.
+Changes to a mapping are synchronised to/from the [User](#users), including changes to which vehicle type(s) a mapping gets selected for.
+It is also possible to manually export the function mappings as a file, and import them into another User or a different Cockpit instance/device.
 {% end %}

 Known joystick types have an interactive diagram for mapping button and axis functions visually: